-(a) Using the eggs of the Surrogate mother and the sperm of the Commissioning father (sometimes called “Traditional” or “Straight” Surrogacy), and
+(a) Using the eggs of the Surrogate mother and the sperm of the Commissioning father; sometimes called “Traditional” or “Straight” Surrogacy

-(b) Where the Child is genetically unrelated to the Surrogate mother (“Gestational” or “Host” Surrogacy).
+(b) Where the child is genetically unrelated to the Surrogate mother; called “Gestational” or “Host” Surrogacy.

-Just who are, under English law, the Child’s legal parents might depend on a number of factors, including whether the Surrogate is married and whether the Surrogacy is a Traditional or Gestational one.
+Just who are the child’s legal parents, under English Law, might depend on a number of factors, including whether the Surrogate is married and whether the Surrogacy is a Traditional or Gestational one.

-Surrogacy Agreements are not enforceable in England and Wales.
+Surrogacy Agreements are not enforceable in England & Wales.
 This does not mean that they are worthless.
-It does mean that both Surrogate and intended parents need expert advice about what might happen if relations break down.
+It does mean that both Surrogate and intended parents need expert legal advice about what might happen if relations break down.

 Different countries and territories apply different rules to Surrogacy.
-What is true of Surrogacy here will not be identical to the legal situation abroad.
-We work closely with expert lawyers in other countries to ensure our clients have the benefit of specialist advice particular to their case.
+What is true of Surrogacy in England & Wales will not be identical to the legal situation overseas.
+We work closely with expert Lawyers in other countries to ensure our clients have the benefit of specialist legal advice particular to their case.

-Our specialist Children Team can provide you with advice and assistance wherever you are in your journey through the Surrogacy process, from considering your options all the way through to representing you in an application for a Parental Order.
+Our specialist Child Law Solicitors can provide you with expert legal advice and assistance wherever you are in your journey through the Surrogacy process; from considering your options all the way through to representing you in an application for a Parental Order.